moriss/php_wp/README.md

 #########
 At: 0.01Early_GTCoding_Guide.
 ########
-QUICK VIEW: You have created a'static_site' directory in your php_wp repo to begin analysing the html, css and javascript portion.
+QUICK VIEW: You have created a'static_site' directory in your php_wp repo to begin analysing the html, css and javascript portion in blue/Desktop/projects/wordpress/my wp website 0624
 Below is the gtcoding tutorial.
 The course is made up of multiple videos. https://www.youtube.com/watch?v=YUI6biHYjUk&list=PL0-e1OMq5RP4LVmPKRljF5vAU3-Jx3yWQ&index=2